 McIntosh regains form as Northwestern routs Lewis 85-48

-Gavin Skelly scored a season-high 15 points despite taking just five shots and Dererk Pardon added 12 for the Wildcats (9-4), who broke the game open with a 21-3 first-half run.
+Gavin Skelly scored a season-high 15 points despite taking just five shots and Dererk Pardon added 12 for the Wildcats (9-4), who took more than four minutes to record their first field goal before breaking it open with a 21-3 first-half run.

 Northwestern, an NCAA Tournament team for the first time last season, extended its season-high winning streak to four.

-Vic Law, the Wildcats' second-leading scorer, did not play after suffering a head injury that Collins confirmed was a concussion in the second half of Northwestern's victory over DePaul on Saturday.
+Vic Law, the Wildcats’ second-leading scorer, did not play after suffering an apparent head injury in the second half of Northwestern’s victory over DePaul on Sunday.

 McIntosh, who went 2 for 17 from the field against DePaul, regained his shooting touch, going 6 of 11 from 3-point range and 8 of 14 overall.